• Skip to primary navigation

 I had an extra paint of chalkboard paint on hand, so my middle daughter suggested we give the table a cool makeover.

 I needed paint for the base, so I ordered two cans of Chalk Paint Spray Paint in Blush Pink from Amazon.
-(Isn’t it cool that you can actually order chalk paint off of Amazon?)
+(Isn’t it cool that you can actually order chalk paint from Amazon?)

 Here’s how I did a DIY Kids Table with a Chalkboard top: